Azure/mlops-v2/documentation/deployguides/deployguide_ado.md

 **Prerequisites:**
 - One or more Azure subscription(s) based on whether you are deploying Prod only or Prod and Dev environments
+     - **Important:** - As mentioned in the **Prerequisites** at the beginning [here](https://github.com/Azure/mlops-v2?tab=readme-ov-file#prerequisites), if you plan to use either a Free/Trial or similar learning purpose subscriptions, they might pose 'Usage + quotas' limitations in the default Azure region being used for deployment.
+Please read provided instructions carefully to succeessfully execute this deployment.
 - An Azure DevOps organization
 - Ability to create Azure service principals to access / create Azure resources from Azure DevOps
 - If using Terraform to create and manage infrastructure from Azure DevOps, install the [Terraform extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks).